-You walk into the pet store, faced with a display of dog shampoos: shampoo for sensitive dog skin, organic shampoo and shampoo for dirty dogs; where do you start?
+You walk into the pet store and you’re immediately faced with a huge display of dog shampoos.
+There are shampoos for sensitive dog skin, organic shampoos, and shampoos for extra dirty dogs, so where do you start?

-Fidos been digging again, so you choose the shampoo for dirty dogs and read the label.
+If your dog has been digging up the yard again, you choose the shampoo for dirty dogs and then read the label.

-Thankfully, we have brought together four of the most popular and safe recipes for homemade dog shampoo.
+Thankfully, we have brought together four of the most popular and safe recipes for homemade dog shampoos.

-All of the recipes use ingredients you will have around your house, so the price is significantly lower and you’ll know exactly what you’re putting in.
+All of these dog shampoo recipes use ingredients you have around your house, so the price is significantly lower and you’ll know exactly what you’re putting in your homemade dog shampoo.

 The Best DIY Dog Shampoo